ganeshutah/Jove/README.md

 	and solutions are available!
 (The book is coming out in an inexpensive paperback edition also.)

+  - [Additional coverage of Jove][cacmnote]
+     is in a CACM note published in October, 2020.

   - Watch https://youtu.be/vhZGUFhm9fY
   - Now go to https://github.com/ganeshutah/Jove.git and go to For_CS3100_Fall2020
   - See my weekly lesson plans for a class I'm teaching